Arthur Summons: Early life

-Schoolboy representative

-Summons was educated at the publicly funded selective Homebush Boys High School where he captained the school's first grade rugby union side.
+and educated at the publicly funded selective Homebush Boys High School where he captained the school's first grade rugby union side.
 He represented for Combined High Schools and later captained a Sydney Combined Teachers' College side.
 He had also played junior rugby league with the Mount Pritchard club.

 Rugby union career

 He was graded with the Gordon Rugby Union Club and first represented the Wallabies in tour matches against the Springboks in 1956.
 He toured the British Isles on 1957–58 Australia rugby union tour of Britain, Ireland and France, making his full debut in the first test match of the tour, against Wales at Cardiff.
 He played in four tests of the tour; only missing the test match against France.
 During the 1958 season, he made four test appearances against, firstly, the New Zealand Māori rugby union team and then three times against the All Blacks on the Wallabies' tour of New Zealand.
-He made two further test appearances, against the visiting British Lions in Sydney in 1959, concluding his rugby union career with ten total Wallaby test caps.
+He made two further test appearances, against the visiting British Lions in Sydney in 1959, concluding his rugby union career with a total of ten Wallaby test caps.